 6) Plan and schedule your posts

 In the fast-paced world of social media, timing is everything.
-A well-timed post can be the difference between creating social media magic and a marketing ploy that falls on deaf ears.
+A well-timed post can be the difference between creating social media magic and an eCommerce marketing ploy that falls on deaf ears.

 When you are preparing a Black Friday or Cyber Monday campaign, it’s always good to start early, plan your campaign, and create and schedule your social media posts well in advance.